F-Haferkorn/ogis-cxxloop-examples/README.md

 ## Conclusions ##
  - First experts comments say that it is is a _stony way_ to get the suggested  core-language _compounds_ wil get its way to C/C++.
  - But you can take the occasion and try it out yourself.
-It works.
- - Even for plain Ansi-C.
+ - There is a solution for plain Ansi-C.
- - the issues of READABILITY and TECHABILTY
+ - The issues of READABILITY and TECHABILTY are the main arguments.

 Attention: (see  disadvantages)
 in the recent preprocessor implementation breaks on arguments containing a comma (like for some  complex template-expressions).